The foundations of spectral computations via the Solvability Complexity Index hierarchy: Main Results

-In this paper, we consider the following four main problems: computing spectra of general differential operators, computing spectra of unbounded operators on graphs, the computational spectral gap problem, and computing discrete spectra with multiplicities.
-A formal definition of the SCI hierarchy is given in \S \ref{SCI_Hierarchy}.
+\begin{itemize} \item[] {\it Given a computational spectral problem, where is it in the SCI hierarchy?} \end{itemize} We consider the following four main problems: computing spectra of general differential operators, computing spectra of unbounded operators on graphs, the computational spectral gap problem, and computing discrete spectra with multiplicities.